progrium/go-extpoints/README.md

 ## Why the `extpoints` subpackage?

-There are number of reasons this turned out to be a very elegant solution.

-First, since we force the convention of a subpackage called `extpoints`, it makes it very easy to identify a package as having extension points from looking at the project tree.
+Since we force the convention of a subpackage called `extpoints`, it makes it very easy to identify a package as having extension points from looking at the project tree.
 You then know where to look to find the interfaces that are exposed as extension points.

-Second, third-party packages have a well known package to import for registering.
+Third-party packages have a well known package to import for registering.
 Whether you have extension points for a library package or a command with just a `main` package, there's always a definite `extpoints` package there to import.

 It also makes it clearer in your code when you're using extension points.
 You have to explicitly import the package, then call `extpoints.<ExtensionPoint>` when using them.
 This helps identify where extension points actually hook into your program.

-Lastly, it produces its own GoDoc page.
-Extension points are designed to use existing Go documentation infrastructure.
-But in such a way that gives them their own namespace.
-Your extension point APIs are different than regular APIs.
-They're not APIs to call, but APIs to implement, specifically to extend your package.
-They're the "back office" APIs of your package.

 ## Groundwork for Dynamic Extensions